bitburner-official/bitburner-src/markdown/bitburner.singularity.purchaseprogram.md

 boolean

-True if the specified program is purchased, and false otherwise.
+True if the specified program is purchased or if you already own it, and false otherwise.

 ## Remarks